Overview

 Until I track down the bug causing these errors, I’ve been using structs

-words and writing helper functions to perform
+containing pairs of uint16_t words and writing helper functions to perform

 operations on them.